-Pay discussions are also not held with a full-time chief shop steward and a full-time occupational safety and health representative who are fully exempt from work.
-However, they are entitled to an average pay discussion increase.
+Pay discussions are also not held with a full-time chief shop steward, full-time senior staff representative and a full-time occupational safety and health representative who are fully exempt from work.
+However, they are entitled to an average percentual pay discussion increase.